-Figure 2 shows the redemption profile of Treasury foreign debt as of end-2015.
-The largest maturities ahead are in 2020 and 2022, as well as the ISK 64 bn maturing this year.
+Figure 2 shows the redemption profile of Treasury foreign debt as of end-2016.
+The largest maturities in coming years are in 2020 and 2022.
 The Government's foreign loans consist of two market issues, one in US dollars (from 2012) and the other in euros (from 2014).
+The Treasury buyback of US dollar bonds, which took place after the publication of the fiscal plan, is discussed in Section 4.1.2.